wrrrg/challenge/README.md

 You will need three terminal windows:

-1. In the first terminal, run `mongod` to start the mongo server.
-Add the flag `-v` to get verbose output.
-(This can be helpful when debugging).
-2. In a second terminal, from the project's root directory run `npm run webpack:dev` to start the front end development server.
+Run `npm run webpack:dev` to start the development server.
-3. In the third terminal, from the project's root directory run `npm run server:local` to start the api server.

 In your browser, navigate to `localhost:8080`.
 You should see the landing page: "Welcome to Minutero".